Convergence to equilibrium for a degenerate McKean-Vlasov Equation: Introduction

 is an $\A-$ invariant subspace and the Jordan form associated to $\A\vert_{V}$ is given by $\bm{J}^\prime$.
 We can conclude from this that $A\vert_{V}$ is, in fact, positively stable. \end{remark} With these definitions and remark at hand, we are ready to state our main theorem.

 \begin{theorem} Consider the McKean-Vlasov equation \eqref{eq:MKE} with drift, interaction, and diffusion matrices $\CC$, $\KK$, and $\DD$ respectively.
-Assume that the pair $\pa{\CC+\KK, \DD}$ is admissible.
+Assume that the pair $\pa{\CC+\KK, \DD}$ is admissible and that $\CC$ is almost-positively stable.

-Let $\rho(t)$ be the solution to the McKean-Vlasov equation with a unit mass initial datum $\rho_0\in L^1_+\pa{\R^d}$\footnote{$L^1_+\pa{\R^d}$ is the space of all non-negative $L^1\pa{\R^d}$ functions.} that has a finite first moment and which guarantees the existence of a unique smooth solution to the problem.
+Let $\rho(t)$ be the solution to the McKean-Vlasov equation with a unit mass initial datum $\rho_0\in L^1_+\pa{\R^d}$\footnote{$L^1_+\pa{\R^d}$ is the space of all non-negative $L^1\pa{\R^d}$ functions.} that has a finite first moment and for which the existence of a unique smooth solution to the problem is guaranteed.
 Denote by

 and

 with $\K$ being the unique positive definite solution to the continuous Lyapunov equation

 Let